Flexibility to pay more

 - Additional Voluntary Contributions (AVCs)

-You can pay AVCs into one of our in-house schemes by deduction from your pay.
+You can pay additional contributions into an in-house scheme by deduction from your pay.
 Following regulation changes made on 14 May 2018, all members may pay up to 100% of their pay towards an AVC, after allowing for any tax and National Insurance liability or any other existing deductions.

 When you retire, you can use your AVC fund to: